expressjs/compression/README.md

 for the response, defaults to `1kb`.
 This is a number of bytes, any string accepted by the [bytes](https://www.npmjs.com/package/bytes) module, or `false`.

+**Note** this is only an advisory setting; if the response size cannot be determined at the time the response headers are written, then it is assumed the response is _over_ the threshold.
+To guarantee the response size can be determined, be sure set a `Content-Length` response header.

 ##### windowBits

 The default value is `zlib.Z_DEFAULT_WINDOWBITS`, or `15`.